lewark/gui.lua/README.md

 pastebin get WpnbkREi gui.lua
 ```

 Documentation is currently unfinished.
 See `demo.lua` for a usage example.
+Or look at [inv.lua](https://github.com/knector01/inv.lua) to see it used in an actual program.